hiyouga/LLaMA-Factory/README.md

 It is acknowledged that there are already a few open-source projects with SP for post-training.
 Among them, however,
 - [Swift](https://github.com/modelscope/swift) is wrong in its DPO loss computation;
-- the SP backend Swift based on, [XTuner](https://github.com/modelscope/ms-swift), is no longer actively maintained and is tricky to run with recent versions of transformers and open-source LLMs;
+- [XTuner](https://github.com/modelscope/ms-swift), the SP backend Swift based on, is no longer actively maintained and is tricky to run with recent versions of transformers and open-source LLMs;
 - [Megatron-LM](https://github.com/NVIDIA/Megatron-LM) supported SP (they call context-parallelism) in 2024, but it requires non-trivial efforts to run DPO with context-parallelism and it's not huggingface-native, requiring tedious model convertion;
 - [EasyContext](https://github.com/jzhang38/EasyContext) is huggingface-native but has no data parallelism with SP and lacks SFT or DPO support;
 - [OpenRLHF](https://github.com/OpenRLHF/OpenRLHF) is arguably the only alternative choice we would recommend besides 360-LLaMA-Factory as its implementation is also correct with active community support.
 In terms of software engineering, OpenRLHF is on the opposite end of 360-LLaMA-Factory: OpenRLHF has much fewer dependencies with self-written Trainer classes instead of inheriting `tansformers`'s Trainer, while 360-LLaMA-Factory, as LLaMA-Factory, inherits much from `trl`, `transformers` and other libraries.
 Generally OpenRLHF is more suitable for more advanced custom use and modification, while 360-LLaMA-Factory for general-purpose argument-specifiable use (e.g. easily combined with unsloth or liger-kernel).

-We gratefully acknowledge these projects' pioneering work.
+While our detailed implementation of data processing and loss computation is different from all above, we gratefully acknowledge these projects' pioneering work.
 In fact, we have been internally using our own bespoke version of EasyContext for SP post-training throughout the year, and have only recently decided to migrate our modification on EasyContext into LLaMA-Factory.
 The SP backend EasyContext and 360-LLaMA-Factory used, [ring-flash-attention](https://github.com/zhuzilin/ring-flash-attention), is also the same as OpenRLHF.
 We also plan to add other SP modes such as DeepSpeed Ulysses as XTuner did.